uken/fluent-plugin-elasticsearch/README.md

 ### templates

-Specify index templates (to be created on startup) in the form of a Ruby hash (accepts JSON dict).
+Specify index templates (to be created on startup) in the form of a hash (accepts JSON dict).
 Can contain multiple templates.

 ```
 templates { "template_name_1": "path_to_template_1_file", "template_name_2": "path_to_template_2_file"}